Rumbles of thunder could lead to some showers

-ANCHORAGE (KTUU)- Mostly cloudy in Anchorage on Saturday night with a low of 53 degrees.
+Mostly cloudy in Anchorage on Saturday night with a low of 53 degrees.

 Winds could gust up to 35 mph Sunday along Turnagain Arm, higher elevations and through the Copper River Basin.
 These winds will be due to storms pushing in from the southwest, south and as well as the Interior all meeting up along the coast and Prince William Sound.